SBA Loan Applications: The Approval Process Explained

 In addition, the SBA has guides and videos to help you understand what they’ll need from you to obtain funding.

-Work With Lender to Complete Closing Process
+5. Work With Your Lender to Complete Closing Process

 The SBA will require you or your lender to submit a closing package.
 By understanding this process, you’ll satisfy the requirements.
 The lender you work with can explain the process and answer your questions.